dg/composer-frontline/readme.md

 ```

 This will upgrade all the version hints in the composer.json file, in `require` and `require-dev` sections.
 It only modifies composer.json file.
-So run `composer install` to update your packages.
+So run `composer update` to update your packages.

 You can also update only specific packages using names and wildcards: